 - Gain a greater understanding of self

 Meditation allows you to focus and get rid of the thoughts you have crowded in your head that are causing stress.
-By making your self aware, meditation allows you to see yourself and others from a different perspective.
+By making yourself aware, meditation will enable you to see yourself and others differently.

 This is accomplished by focusing on the present and reducing negative thoughts.
 Meditation can also boost your creativity and increase focus.
 You also gain more tolerance from meditation which can help you through challenging times.

 Meditation can help you keep some of your medical conditions under control.
-Even though you may be taking medication, meditation is a great companion in helping you control your condition.
-Here are some conditions that meditation can help with:
+Even though you may be taking medication, meditation is a great companion in helping you control your situation.
+Here are some situations that meditation can help with:

 Bonus: Meditation app FREE to use during Coronavirus: MindTastik

 The mind and body are intimately connected.
-When the mind is stress, the body reacts as well.
-Meditation can calm the mind and allow the body to relax which makes your immune system stronger.
+When the mind is stressed, the body reacts as well.
+Meditation can calm the mind and allow the body to relax, which makes your immune system stronger.

 Trying to stay calm during the coronavirus outbreak can be challenging.
 Everyone handles stress differently.
-If you are experiencing stress or anxiety due to the COVID-19 epidemic, it is our hope that the tips above can help you weather the storm.
+If you are experiencing stress or anxiety due to the COVID-19 epidemic, we hope that the tips above can help you weather the storm.

 MindTastik offers hundreds of meditations to help with stress, anxiety, and sleep.
 You can download MindTastik in the Apple App Store or Google Play.
 You can find a complete section for COVID19 meditations inside our app, all for free during this pandemic.
-Breathe, meditate, be mindful and soon will be over.
+So breathe, meditate, be mindful, and soon it will be over.
 Together we stand!